Chasmiccoder/Gesture-Control/README.md

 # Gesture-Control
-Awesome OpenCV + Mediapipe project to change volume, screen brightness, scroll, control the mouse point - all with gestures!
+Awesome OpenCV + Mediapipe project to change the volume/screen brightness, scroll, and control the mouse pointer - all with gestures!